Live Life on Your Own Terms

 But concern for your own interests isn’t exclusively that of things and ideas.
 Our most passionate interests, at least for most of us, are social.
 Likewise, in choosing the terms by which you live, the struggle of choosing the right ideas is a great passion.
 Choose wisely, and you increase your life’s value, so long as you follow through with action.
 A matter of making life more real than it would be without your intellectual effort.

 Rand believed her philosophy is a system.
 I’ve never systematized my thinking, but I believe in organic systems, which include all the hundreds of handwritten notebooks I’ve produced.
-So when it comes to succeeding on my own terms, it’s chiefly because I’m always asking “why”, when it comes to decisions, and trusting those I conclude upon.
+So when it comes to succeeding on my own terms, it’s chiefly because I’m always asking “why”, when it comes to decisions, and trusting those decisions I conclude upon.
 They naturally fit into the whole of my life.

 Most intimately, it’s not society or some particular community or other I try to belong to, not primarily.
 My own life subsumes everything—though it relates to other lives within the whole of existence—and often I need concern only myself.
 I recognize that existence is much larger than I am.
 So is the God that makes existence personal.